-Sperm banking is not an option for pre-pubescent boys who are not yet producing sperm.
-However, these boys do have stem cells in their testes that are poised to begin producing sperm at puberty.
-There are experimental studies underway to preserve testicular tissue obtained by biopsy and freeze it for future use.
-The tissue contains stem cells which will be able to start spermatogenesis (sperm production).
-Testicular tissue freezing is considered experimental and is generally only offered in a research setting with oversight from an Institutional Review Board.
+Testicular tissue freezing is an option for pre-pubescent patients who are not yet producing sperm.
+The tissue contains stem cells that will be able to start spermatogenesis (sperm production) in the future.
+Testicular tissue freezing is still considered experimental and is generally only offered in a research setting with oversight from an Institutional Review Board.
 Several studies are developing protocols that will enable scientists and physicians to use the frozen/thawed testicular tissue and stem cells to produce sperm in the laboratory or by re-implanting, years later, into the individual.
 Research has proven these strategies are effective in animals and it is envisioned that they will also soon be effective in humans.

 Parents or legal guardians of pre-pubescent boys who have cancer or other diseases that may interfere with or destroy sperm production may choose testicular tissue freezing to protect their fertility.
-The tissue cryogenically frozen and shipped to ReproTech for safe long term storage.
+The tissue was cryogenically frozen and shipped to Reprotech for safe long-term storage.
 Several fertility centers in the U.S. and abroad are processing and freezing testicular tissue in anticipation that new stem cell-based therapies will be available in the future to help these patients achieve conception and have their own biological children.